-Constitutional Conflicts in Afghanistan II (Past Project)
+Constitutional Conflicts in Afghanistan II and III (Past Project)

 Afghanistan, since the adoption of its current Constitution in 2004, has strived towards greater political stability and implementation of the rule of law.
 In recent times, this constitutional text has become the topic of considerable debate, particularly following the presidential election that resulted in the formation of the National Unity Government (NUG) in 2014.
 Substantial changes have been proposed by the NUG to restructure the political system envisaged in the Constitution, and also Afghanistan’s electoral laws.
 It is in this context that the Max Planck Foundation is implementing its project on constitutional conflicts.

 The Max Planck team has been conducting seminars and conferences on the Afghan Constitution and examining its contents from an international and comparative legal perspective since 2004.
 In contrast to previous years, the focus today is no longer limited to the topics of constitutional interpretation and adjudication.
 For this reason, the project currently consists of the following four components:

 1) Capacity Building for Staff of State Institutions

 This component’s goal is to strengthen the competence of relevant institutions in the field of constitutional law, thereby fostering the stability of the Afghan constitutional order.
 The capacities of officials working in these institutions need to be built up in order to enable them to master daily tasks competently, and in accordance with the requirements of national and international law.
 To achieve this, educational workshops are offered in Kabul, addressing various issues of constitutional law and providing solutions to current problems in the field.
 In addition, knowledge on the theoretical foundations of constitutional law is also imparted.